akka/akka-persistence-cassandra/README.md

 - `cassandra-journal.keyspace-autocreate`.
 Boolean parameter indicating whether the keyspace should be automatically created if it doesn't exist.
 Default value is `true`.
 - `cassandra-journal.keyspace-autocreate-retries`.
 Int parameter which defines a number of retries before giving up on automatic schema creation.
 Default value is `1`.
 - `cassandra-journal.table`.
 Name of the table to be used by the plugin.
 If the table doesn't exist it is automatically created.
 Default value is `messages`.
+- `cassandra-journal.table-compaction-strategy`.
+Configurations used to configure the CompactionStrategy for the table.
+Please refer to the tests for example configurations.
+Default value is `SizeTieredCompactionStrategy`.
+Refer to http://docs.datastax.com/en/cql/3.1/cql/cql_reference/compactSubprop.html for more information regarding the properties.
 - `cassandra-journal.replication-strategy`.
 Replication strategy to use.
 SimpleStrategy or NetworkTopologyStrategy
 - `cassandra-journal.replication-factor`.
 Replication factor to use when a keyspace is created by the plugin.
 Default value is `1`.
 - `cassandra-journal.data-center-replication-factors`.
 Replication factor list for data centers, e.g. ["dc1:3", "dc2:2"].
 Is only used when replication-strategy is NetworkTopologyStrategy.